 10. Great!
 Gmail confirmed that our email was sent to the recipient’s email account successfully.

 11. Here’s the email that we received in our inbox after we sent the generated PDF through Gmail and Zapier.

 Screenshot of Received Email

-In this tutorial we learned to generate a PDF from a website URL using PDF.co Custom Call API
+In this tutorial, we learned to generate a PDF from a website URL using the PDF.co Custom Call API

 v1/pdf/convert/from/url endpoint.
-We also learned how to set up Gmail so we can send the generated PDF to our contacts and desired recipient.
+We also learned how to set up Gmail so we can send the generated PDF to our contacts and desired recipients.

 So, now you know how to convert link to PDF or turn your URL into PDF by using PDF.co and Zapier integration.